 The scene in which Cruise bugs Church leader David Miscavige’s personal e-meter to learn about his secret engrams is being described as a ‘masterpiece of tension’.

-The final action sequence sees Cruise fighting off literally hundreds of people on the Tottenham Court Road inviting him to do a free personality test.
+The final action sequence sees Cruise fighting off literally hundreds of people on the Tottenham Court Road, all of whom are eagerly inviting him to do a free personality test.

-The Church has criticised the film, demanding to know why they’ve been picked on instead of the usual baddies these days, North Korea.
+The Church has criticised the film, demanding to know why they’ve been picked on instead of the usual baddies these days, North Korea or Russia.

 “It’s been years since we actively tried to take over a country,” a Church spokesman said.

 “Why can’t people forgive and forget?
-L. Ron Hubbard was probably more respectable than Kim Jong-Un.”
+L. Ron Hubbard was probably more respectable than Vladimir Putin.”